 Homemade gummies!
-This is my favorite sort of recipe, especially when it comes to making "fun food" because these are much easier than you might expect.
-Plus, these gummies are made with nutritious ingredients and make for a seriously yummy chocolatey treat for Valentine's Day.
+This is my favorite sort of toddler recipe, especially when it comes to making "fun food" because this treat are much easier than you might expect.
+Plus, these Homemade Gummies are made with nutritious ingredients and make for a seriously yummy chocolatey treat for Valentine's Day.
 They are a total family favorite of ours.

 We're big fans of homemade gummies in my house and both L and my husband loved these Chocolate Yogurt Gummies.
-You may remember my original Blueberry Yogurt Gummies, and these were definitely inspired by them.
-But the recipe is streamlined a bit since I had the chance to team up with Greek God's and work with their Chocolate Cherry and Chocolate Strawberry Yogurts.
 It's no secret that I love yogurt and I often include it on my lists of snacks and meal components for babies and toddlers.
 Whole milk yogurt is filled with good stuff that little ones need—fat for their developing brains, calcium and vitamin D for strong bones, and protein for growing muscles.
 And while I reach for plain whole milk yogurt most of the time, I've found that it can be fun to include other flavors, especially to simplify this sort of a recipe.

-Since the Greek God's chocolate yogurt is already very flavorful, you don't need any other ingredients apart from milk and gelatin.
-A batch comes together in about 5 minutes and after a few hours in the fridge, you'll have enough homemade chocolate gummies to share with friends at a Valentine's Day party, a playdate, or just for a special treat.
-These have a milk chocolate flavor and aren't very sweet due to the addition of the milk.
+Since chocolate yogurt is already very flavorful, you don't need any other ingredients apart from milk and gelatin.
+A batch comes together in about 5 minutes and after a few hours in the fridge, you'll have enough homemade gummies to share with friends at a Valentine's Day party, a playdate, or just for a special treat.
+These have a milk chocolate flavor and aren't too sweet.
 Each gummy has less than 2 grams of sugar and about 1 gram of protein, making them a pretty balanced snack as far as chocolate treats go.
 Pair these up with some fresh berries if you like and enjoy!

 Easy Chocolate Yogurt Gummies